animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 </div></td>
 <td class="content">Locators are also peer members in a cluster.
-Locators actually constitute what makes up a cluster of {data-store-name} nodes.
+Locators actually constitute what makes up a cluster of GemFire nodes.
 That is, all nodes connected by a Locator are peers in the cluster, and new members use Locators to join a cluster and find other members.</td>
 </tr>